3 Ways Runners Athletics Gets More Conversions Through Strong Brand Values

 - Runners Athletics is affordable because they are offering me a coupon right away

 From the very first moment a visitor is on the Runners Athletics home page, they are being hit with brand messaging that starts to push them toward converting.
+Even without explicitly stating that Runners Athletics is functional, fashionable, and affordable, it connects because it aligns with the target market’s psyche.

 Ideally, the coupon offer is enough to push visitors to convert in a single session.
 But since you’ll likely need more than one touchpoint, the email capture moves visitors to the next phase of the sales journey.